wultra/powerauth-server/docs/PowerAuth-Server-1.8.0.md

 credential list or exclude credential list during WebAuthn ceremonies, serving as a fallback if the client fails to provide transport hints when registering a new credential.
 The format of the column is a list of authenticator transport values supported by the WebAuthn protocol, serialized as a JSON array.

+### Add status_reason Column

+A new column `status_reason` has been added to the `pa_operation` table.
+It provides optional details why the status changed.
+The value is more about code than free-text detail.